-Verification is a process to confirm that the information you provide on your FAFSA is accurate.
+· Verification is a process used to confirm that the information you provided on your Free Application for Federal Student Aid (FAFSA) is accurate.
 Students are selected at random by system edits at the U.S. Department of Education or the university.
-This process occurs before or after a student is awarded financial aid.
-If you are selected for verification, the university will request certain documents from you to verify the information you report on your FAFSA.
+This process can occur before or after a student is awarded financial aid.
+If you are selected for verification the UNI Office of Student Financial Aid & Scholarships will request documents from you to verify the information you reported on your FAFSA.
 Submitting the requested documents in a timely manner helps to expedite the typical 7-10 day verification process.

 - By fax: (319)273-6950

 Your financial aid will not disburse until we receive the requested information and any necessary changes have been processed.
 When verification is complete you will receive an email communication advising you to review your award notification online and accept/decline any new award.

 The IRS Data Retrieval Tool allows applicants who have already filed their federal income tax return to populate some answers on the Free Application for Federal Student Aid (FAFSA) by transferring data directly from their federal income tax returns.
 Eligible applicants who choose to use the tool when completing their FAFSA will be temporarily transferred to the IRS web site.
 After the applicant has authenticated themselves, the IRS web site will display the data to be transferred to the FAFSA.
 The applicant may then choose whether or not to transfer the data.
 If selected for verification, an applicant who has used the IRS Data Retrieval tool to transfer data, in most cases, will not need to turn in a copy of their tax return transcript to the school.
 The IRS Data Retrieval Tool can be used 1-2 weeks after the federal income tax return is filed electronically and 6-8 weeks after filing a paper return.
 The IRS Data Retrieval Tool is available in early February each year to use on the initial FAFSA or corrections to the FAFSA.